itod/tdtemplateengine/README.md

 TDTemplateEngine is inspired by the [Django template language](https://docs.djangoproject.com/en/dev/topics/templates/), [Java ServerPages](http://en.wikipedia.org/wiki/JavaServer_Pages "JavaServer Pages - Wikipedia, the free encyclopedia"), and [MGTemplateEngine](http://mattgemmell.com/mgtemplateengine-templates-with-cocoa "MGTemplateEngine - Templates with Cocoa - Matt Gemmell") by Matt Gemmell.

 ####Similarity to MGTemplateEngine
-In fact, TDTemplateEngine's API and usage scenarios are very similar to [MGTemplateEngine](https://github.com/mattgemmell/MGTemplateEngine).
+In fact, TDTemplateEngine's API is very much inspired by [MGTemplateEngine](https://github.com/mattgemmell/MGTemplateEngine).
+And usage scenarios of the two tools are very similar.
 If you are in need of a template engine for Cocoa, you should definitely investigate MGTemplateEngine as well.
 It is more mature.

 So if MGTemplateEngine exists, why create another one?
 What makes TDTemplateEngine different?